 The first step to marketing successfully in LinkedIn groups is to identify the right groups to join and spend your efforts participating in.
 The first, and biggest, mistake that businesses make when sourcing these groups is selecting those made up of your peers.

 Why is this not advisable for finding leads?
 Well, think about it.
 The aim of participating in LinkedIn groups is to attract new customers and gain more leads.
 Your peers are essentially your competitors – not the juicy leads you’re looking for.

 Once you’ve got a shortlist of perhaps 5-10 key groups to focus in on (any more will take up too much time, any less and you’re not likely to see a return), you need to request to join them.
 Following approval, it’s time to start building relationships and participating in those groups, all while promoting your business.
-As we mentioned, purely promotional content is discouraged, as this kind of content can mean group timelines become spammy and inauthentic very quickly.
+As we mentioned, purely promotional content is discouraged.
+This kind of content can mean group timelines become “spammy” and inauthentic very quickly.
 The best way to get your message out there in an appropriate way is through sharing your content.

 To really build a community and start seeing progress on LinkedIn, why not take matters into your own hands and create your own group?
 We’ve seen many businesses have success with creating a specialised forum and attracting the very specific group of individuals they’re looking to engage with.

 Creating your own group gives you more power over exactly who you share your content with and the kind of content that is shared.
 You can also create multiple groups to facilitate your connections and relationships with different kinds of leads, allowing much better measurement and segmentation of marketing results.
-Click here for a handy starter guide for creating your own LinkedIn group.
+See the official LinkedIn page about creating your own LinkedIn group.

 Do you use LinkedIn groups for business?
 Do you have any top tips or tricks to share?
 Maybe your business needs social media or PPC management, or even better SEO.